When AWGN-based Denoiser Meets Real Noises: Experiments

 \paragraph{Mixed AWGN and RVIN.}

-We evaluate our model on eliminating mixed AWGN and RVIN on Set20 as in \cite{xu2016patch}.
+Our model follows similar structure of DnCNN and FFDNet~\cite{zhang2018ffdnet}, so its performance on single-type AWGN removal is also similar to them.
+We thus evaluate our model on eliminating mixed AWGN and RVIN on Set20 as in \cite{xu2016patch}.
 We also compare our method with other baselines, including BM3D \cite{dabov2006image} and WNNM~\cite{gu2014weighted} which are non-blind Gaussian denoisers anchored with a specific noise level estimated by the approach provided in \cite{liu2013single}.
 Besides, we include the PGB~\cite{xu2016patch} denoiser that is designed for mixed AWGN and RVIN.
 The result of the blind version of DnCNN-B, trained by the same strategy as our model, is also presented for reference.
 The comparison results are shown in Table \ref{exp:Mix}, from which we can see the proposed method achieves the best performance.
 Compared to DnCNN-B, for complicated mixed noises, our model explicitly disentangles different noises.
-It benefits the conditional denoiser to differentiate mixed noises from other types.
-In addition, the proposed model can be used to eliminate different types of noises separately.
-As shown in Figure \ref{fig:disen}, after we zero out the unrelated channels, we will be able to denoise only AWGN or RVIN without greatly influencing the other.
-The conditional denoising can be utilized to analyze the noise portions and help to well cope with spatial- and type-variant noise.
+It benefits the conditional denoiser to differentiate mixed noises from other types. \paragraph{Signal-dependent Spatially-variant Noise.}